NiklasTiede/imdb-clone/README.md

 ## How to Run this Project Locally

-The app can be built in 3 steps:
+The app can be built in 2 steps:

-1. Run `docker-compose` to set up preloaded backend services (MySQL, Elasticsearch and MinIO)
-2. Run the Spring Boot Backend with `./gradlew bootRun`
+1. Run the Spring Boot Backend with `./gradlew bootRun` (this will automatically spin up mysql/elastic/minio containers)
-3. Run the React Frontend with `yarn install` & `yarn start`
+2. Run the React Frontend with `yarn install` & `yarn start`

 ---